 - 20 Tweets"

-Realize that your pillars are evergreen.
+Realize that your pillars and topic cluster content are evergreen.
 Consider them always under construction.
-Maintenance, updates, and additions are needed to keep it performing at a high level.
-At the same time, major updates become an opportunity to relaunch all of those supporting elements.
+Maintenance, updates, and additions are needed to keep it performing at a high level for your buyer persona.
+At the same time, major updates become an opportunity to relaunch all of those supporting elements across all of your digital marketing and social media assets.

 Wash, rinse, repeat.